 If you are registered or approved as a food business operator in another EU Member State, you do not need a Danish registration/approval as a food business operator to run your temporary or movable food business, but you do need to register as an importer to bring in or receive food for sale in such establishments.

-You must provide the DVFA with the contact details of the authority, which has registered/approved your business (box 3) and with the company details under which your business is registered/approved (box 4) in the English language version of the form.
+You must provide the DVFA with the contact details of the authority, which has registered/approved your business and with the company details under which your business is registered/approved.